Darshan2307/netflix-clone/README.md

-This is netflix clone which is in react.
+This is a react website.
 It is developed using react-hooks, redux, firebase-authentication, react-router, tmdb api.
-In this project, User can sign up new account and see the categories of movies and also can watch some movies trailer.
 Link for the project: https://netflix-clone-62f03.web.app